Stand-downs, suspensions, exclusions, expulsions

 If your child does want to continue their schooling, you can try to enrol your child in another school or kura yourself.
 You can also ask the Ministry to help to find another school or kura for your child.

 Schools and kura don’t have to accept a student expelled from another school.

 Youth Services help young people not in education, employment or training to explore their options and transition successfully into education, employment or training.

 A school or kura may refuse to enrol your child if they have been excluded or expelled from another school so it can be difficult to re-enrol your child.
 But the law does say the Ministry of Education can lift the exclusion to allow your child to return to the school or kura which excluded them or direct another school or kura to enrol your child.
 The Ministry can also direct you to enrol your child at Te Kura (formerly known as The Correspondence School).

 No. Schools and kura record the details of your child’s suspension or exclusion on their file, which can be passed on if they change schools.
 Your child does have the right to correct any wrong information.
-The general public cannot access suspension information and it is only supplied to schools and kura that enrol your child.
+The general public and schools your child is not enrolled at cannot access suspension information and it is only supplied to schools and kura that enrol your child.

 If your child disputes the school or kura’s version of events they need to write a statement of correction.
 The school or kura is not obliged to make any corrections but your child can ask that the statement be attached to their file so the two are read together.